mayankadlakha/clinic-appointments/docs/enhancements.md

 * Added a Clock so time can be managed easily for the server.
 * Added an error handling middleware to catch and respond to errors consistently.
 * A catch all for unhandledRejection errors to capture any promise rejections.
+* Kept the idea of idempotency in mind when building the API for the GET requests.